Walworth, London SE17

 Wow, thanks so much for this, Val!
 What an amazing memory of St Peter’s you’ve shared!

-Anonymous asked: Do you still have children from the school dancing around a maypole during May.
+Anonymous said: Do you still have children from the school dancing around a maypole during May.
 I remember doing it when I was at school there in the 1950's.
 Happy days - from Roger

 Hi, sorry to have missed this!
 Sadly we don’t have a maypole any more, though lots of people remember it.
 It would be great to have a new one, wouldn’t it - who knows!!